rorekk/maudica-wiki/src/authoring/README.md

 #### Beginner (Suggestions)

-  - If you author consecutive 1/4 notes, only author them for Basic targets, try not to use more than 2 in a row, and only use them on harder songs.
-The easiest songs shouldn't have any consecutive quarter notes.
+  - If you author on consecutive beats, only author them for Basic targets, try not to use more than 2 in a row, and only use them on harder songs.
+The easiest songs shouldn't have any targets on consecutive beats (author on every other beat).
   - Rhythms should deviate from this default pacing when appropriate to highlight signature rhythmic moments in specific songs (or to feature sustains/chains at appropriate times).